AY2526S2-CS2113-W09-1/tp/docs/team/omcodedthis.md

 ### Contributions to the Developer Guide (DG)

-#### SKU Component

-Created all UML diagrams and architectural explanations for the SKU component under Design.

-#### Storage Component
+#### SKU & Storage Components

-Created all UML diagrams and architectural explanations for the Storage component under Design.
+Created all UML diagrams and architectural explanations for the SKU & Storage component under Design.

 #### Add / Delete SKU Enhancement